peterdemin/peterdemin.github.io/formatting-with-vim.md

-Title: Reindenting JSON and XML with vim
+# Reindenting JSON and XML with vim
-Date: 2016-03-04 15:38
-Category: vim

 One of vim's great feature is how it can integrate with external utilities.
 Here are commands that I use most: